mpostol/TP/ExDataManagement/DataStreams/DataStreams/README.md

 <?xml-stylesheet type="text/xsl" href="catalog.xslt"?>
 ```

+This XML declaration defines an additional document that is a stylesheet document and it contains a detailed description that allows to convert the source XML document into other text-based document.
+If we open the source document by clicking on it, we will open a web browser and the source file will be displayed in a graphical form that can be much easier to understand by people who are not familiar with XML technology.
+If we look at the source of this document using the browser context menu, we can see that it is simply the earliest XML document.
+This document that we originally had just got transformed thanks to browser transformation.
+So browsers have a built-in mechanism to convert an XML file to any other text file, in this case, it is an HTML file based on a defined XML stylesheet document

 ### XML-based Validation

 If we are talking about exchanging data between different applications or between an application and a human, the issue of bitstream correctness arises.
 This issue should be considered on two independent levels.
 The first one is the correctness of the bitstream as a certain stream of signs, i.e. when the syntax rules are met.
 The second one is determined by the possibility of assigning information to these sequences and therefore assigning meaning to a bitstream.